WNCC sweeps Trinidad, Otero to move to 24-3

 The Cougars opened the weekend with a 25-12, 25-20, 25-22 win over Trinidad State College and then swept past Otero College 25-7, 25-18, 25-21 to stay unbeaten in conference play and move their record to 24-3 on the season.

-It was the Cougars’ seventh straight win as they head into a conference match on Wednesday when they travel to McCook Community College.
+It was the Cougars’ seventh straight win as they headed into a conference match on Wednesday, traveling to McCook Community College.
+The match wrapped up after press deadline.

 Saturday saw Shanelle Martinez register a triple-double in helping the Cougars to the sweep.
 Martinez finished with 26 points, 34 set assists, 14 digs, three aces, and a kill.